DevOpsDolapo/DevOps_Projects/PROJECT3/Project3.md

 ![Alt text](Images/servers_instances.JPG)

-## Connecting to the EC2 Instances
+## Connecting to the Apache EC2 Instance

-To connect to the servers I just created on AWS, I'll be using a software known as Termius.
+To connect to the Apache server I just created on AWS, I'll be using a software known as Termius.

 To connect to the Apache server: